 Statement on Arts and The Affordable Care Act

 Since the Affordable Care Act (ACA) was established in 2010, an estimated 20 million previously uninsured Americans gained access to health insurance—including many artists.
-On March 6, 2017 Congress began consideration of an effort to “repeal and replace” portions of ACA.
-The nonpartisan Congressional Budget Office reported in January 2017 that repealing certain provisions of ACA will result in 18 million Americans losing their healthcare outright, with millions more in subsequent years.
+On May 4, 2017 the U.S. House of Representatives approved preliminary legislation to “repeal and replace” portions of ACA.
+The nonpartisan Congressional Budget Office reported in March 2017 that repealing certain provisions of ACA will result in 14 million Americans losing their healthcare outright, rising to 24 million in subsequent years.

 Americans for the Arts stands in opposition to policies that limit the ability of artists and creative workers to acquire and maintain affordable healthcare insurance—be it because of policies that result in individuals and families losing their coverage; higher costs that put quality policies out of reach; or elimination of consumer protections, essential benefits, or minimum standards of care.